 Conversion Of Partnership Firm Into Limited Liability Partnership Firm

-In recent years, there are a lot of entities that are taking registration under the LLP Act.
+In recent years, many entities have been registered under the LLP Act.
 This might be in the form of conversion or totally new registration.
-There are several reasons which are motivating the entities to take such decisions as the LLPs provide more flexibility and freedom with regard to management and also easily attract foreign investors to invest in the company as there is a perpetual succession for the company despite any partner leaving the company due to death or such other reason.
+There are several reasons which are motivating the entities to make such decisions as the LLPs provide more flexibility and freedom with regard to management and also easily attract foreign investors to invest in the company as there is a perpetual succession for the company despite any partner leaving the company due to death or such other reason.

-This article is discussing the procedure and the documents or other necessary steps that should be complied with by the Partnership Firm while it wants to convert into an LLP.
+This article discusses the procedure and the documents or other necessary steps that should be complied with by the Partnership Firm when it wants to convert into an LLP.

 Conditions for Converting a Partnership Firm to LLP

-1. Partnership Firms should be registered under the Partnership Act, 1932.
+1. Partnership Firms should be registered under the Partnership Act of 1932.

 2. The conversion shall have complied with section 55 of the LLP Act.